Peabody bank robbery suspect held without bail, will be charged in 2 other thefts

 BOSTON (WHDH) – An East Boston man accused of robbing a bank in Peabody and fleeing the scene in a taxi was ordered held without bail Tuesday.

-The taxi driver, who was unaware of what his passenger was accused of doing, was stopped on Interstate 93 in Boston near Melnea Cass Boulevard, where Wilwerth was arrested.
+Kevin Guilfoyle, The taxi driver who was unaware of what his passenger was accused of doing, was stopped on Interstate 93 in Boston near Melnea Cass Boulevard, where Willwerth was arrested.

+“I’m fine.
+It was an incident where maybe the guy had some kind of drug problem,” Guilfoyle told 7News in a phone call.

+“He made a mistake and I actually feel bad for the poor guy,” he continued.
+“His first mistake was probably using drugs and his second was robbing a bank.

 It’s unclear whether the woman he was traveling with was aware that he had robbed a bank.